MicrosoftDocs/microsoft-365-docs/microsoft-365/lighthouse/m365-lighthouse-get-help-and-support.md

 Several options are available if you need help.
 First, check to see if there are any known issues:

-- Check the current health of customer tenant services:
+- Review the current health of customer tenant services:

     1. In the left navigation pane of Lighthouse, select **Service health**.

     2. View detailed information about current and past issues.

-- Check the current health of the Lighthouse tenant services:
+- Review the current health of the Lighthouse tenant services:

     1. Go to the Microsoft 365 admin center at <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">https://admin.microsoft.com</a>.